dustin10/VichUploaderBundle/Resources/doc/namers.md

-To use it, you just have to specify the service for the `directory_namer` configuration option of your mapping, and **must** set a property, optionally you can use the `transliterate` option to remove special char from directory name:
+To use it, you just have to specify the service for the `directory_namer` configuration option of your mapping, and **must** set a property, optionally you can use the `transliterate` option to remove special chars from directory name:

 ``` yaml
 vich_uploader: